Coexistence of extended and localized states in finite-sized mosaic Wannier-Stark lattices

-In all the measurements, single-site excitation of the lattice is utilized.
-Experimental measurements presented in Fig.~\ref{fig2}(a) exhibit the excitation of the $4$th waveguide in the lattice, corresponding to the first localized state in the ladder of Fig.~\ref{fig1} above the ME in the strong field regime.
-The intensity distribution of light across all lattice sites is monitored at regular intervals of 200 \textmu m.
+Then, we focus on the strong force regime to probe the Wannier-Stark ladder.
+Experimental measurements presented in Fig.~\ref{fig3}(a) exhibit the excitation of the $4$th waveguide in the lattice, corresponding to the first localized state in the ladder of Fig.~\ref{fig1} above the finite-size ME in the strong field regime.
+The intensity distribution of light across all lattice sites is monitored at regular intervals of $200$~\textmu m.
 Evidently, the majority of the light intensity is concentrated within the $4$th site, in agreement with the theoretical predictions of the Wannier-Stark ladder.
 The model predicts the existence of eigenstates that are spatially localized as light propagates within the lattice.
-Numerical simulation of light dynamics, displayed in the central panel, is conducted utilizing the experimental design parameters, whereby a single-site excitation with considerable overlap with the Wannier-Stark ladder's eigenstates reveals the expected spatial localization.
+Numerical simulation of light dynamics, displayed in the $3$D plot, is conducted utilizing the experimental design parameters, whereby a single-site excitation with considerable overlap with the Wannier-Stark ladder's eigenstates reveals the expected spatial localization.

-Similarly, we measure all the other localized eigenstates above the ME with single-site excitation.
+Similarly, we measure all the other localized eigenstates above the pseudo ME with single-site excitation.
 In order to assess the quality of the experimental results, we evaluate the fidelity between the measured output state intensity distribution $I^{exp}$ and the corresponding theoretical ladder states $I^{eigen}$, given by the following formula

 We compare the fidelity of each excitation at different propagation distances $z$.
-Fig.~\ref{fig2}(b) shows the fidelity for measured four Wannier-Stark ladder states beyond the ME, as a function of the propagation length.
-At a strong field regime characterized by $F/J=$4, the measured fidelity surpasses 98$\%$.
+Fig.~\ref{fig3}(b) shows the fidelity of the measured four Wannier-Stark ladder states beyond the ME, as a function of the propagation length.
+At a strong field regime characterized by $F/J=4$, the measured fidelity surpasses $98\%$.
 This finding is significant as it demonstrates the reliability of the theoretical models used to describe the system under investigation.
 Additionally, the high fidelity indicates that a single-site excitation is expected to yield an excellent agreement between the output state distribution measured experimentally and the corresponding theoretical Wannier-Stark ladder states.